benreynoldsoffic-sys/Realtime-Physiology-Monotoring-Station/README.md

 ### 1.a — Welcome to the Project

-Our current ability to model human cognitive states is remarkable.
-However, many researchers in the field remain restricted in real-world applications, as most cognitive state prediction is examined only after a session has concluded.
-Thus, while these models have steadily improved, their application has largely remained stagnant.

-This codebase aims, at least in part, to provide an open-source solution to this problem.
+While codebases like ROS2 are an excelent foundation for developing realtime systems, these codebases are focused on enebaling as many kinds of hardware, data speeds, and encoding styles as possible.
+So while it can be reworked to transfer information amongst more complex data colection devices this can pose a time constraint having to learn the whole system and work within its existing constraints, which may be unfesable for some labritorys and reserch institutions.
+Lead to the creation of the RPMS (Realtime Physiology Monotering System), developed as a more focused framework from which realtime human physiological data may be taken in, cleaned, and analysed, producing more complex features at a semi realtime rate.
 That said, it is not limited to human physiology alone.
 This system simply provides a foundation upon which any incoming live data can be extracted and examined in a quasi-real-time fashion.
 Before continuing, I would like to thank the following organizations for their support in the initial development of this system.

 <p align="center">
   <img src="./Supp_Images/Git edition Thank you.png" alt="Project Overview 1" width="500%"/>